ekeilty17/ekeilty17.github.io/about/about.md

 permalink: /about/
 ---

+I imagine different people would come here for different reasons.

+You might want to know my [academic background](/about/academic-career).

+You might want to learn about my past [work experience](/about/professional-career).

+Or you might just want to get to [know me](/about/personal-interests) as a person.

 ## Too Long; Didn't Read

 Here, I'll give an executive summary of my academic background, my professional background, and my personality.